tico-tico/Flym/README.md

 Main functions:
 - RSS feeds of articles
-- search for a tape by keyword when adding
+- search for a feed by keyword when adding
 - Download offline full-text versions of articles with images
 - import / export of the channel list from OPML
 - filter articles by keywords or regular expressions